Justin Jefferson Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Season Stats

-- This season Jefferson has 46 catches (on 68 targets) and leads the Vikings with 632 receiving yards (79.0 per game) while hauling in four touchdowns.
+- Jefferson has reeled in 46 passes and leads his team with 632 receiving yards plus four touchdowns.
+He has been targeted 68 times, and averages 79.0 yards per game.

-- Jefferson (nine red zone targets) has been the recipient of 26.5% of his team's 34 red zone pass attempts.

-- The Vikings have thrown the ball in 58.2% of their plays from scrimmage this year while staying on the ground 41.8% of the time.
+- The Vikings have called a pass in 58.2% of their plays from scrimmage this year while running the ball 41.8% of the time.
 This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Chargers.